 - You are no longer appealing to the fairer sex.
 Girls don’t even see you anymore, they look right through you.
 You have found the magic invisibility potion.
 It’s called old age.

 - You have a job that you don’t really like that much, but financially can’t walk away from.

 - You have a family that really doesn’t like you that much, but walking away from them is even more expensive than quitting your job.

 Any way that you look at it, quitting ‘real life’ isn’t quite in the cards these days.
-Fortunately working that 9-5 office job means that you have some economic freedom that the 20-year-old-you never had.
-Here are a couple of alternative options:
+Fortunately working that 9-5 office job means that you have some economic freedom that 20-Year-Old-You never had.
+Take the cash in your pocket and spend it on a couple of alternative options:

 Option 2: The Sampler Platter

 Take a few weeks and hop around the country by airplane.
-Spend a week in each in Saigon, Da Nang, and Hanoi.
+Spend a week in Saigon, Da Nang, and Hanoi.
 Rent a bike in each city, and do some exploring.